rashmiKumari03/DS_Learning_KNYT/02.Student_Performance_ML_E2E_project/README.md

 * now run the python app.py

+AIM : To store the model, parameters , metrics.

 This setup guide aims to streamline the process of initializing a data science project, ensuring proper version control with Git, and maintaining a clean project structure.
 Happy coding! 🎉